krother/sql_fundamentals/select_queries/README.md

 What is the difference between the two queries:

-    SELECT name, amount FROM babynames WHERE year=2023 ORDER BY name;
+    SELECT name, births FROM babynames WHERE year=2023 ORDER BY name;

 and

-    SELECT name, amount FROM babynames WHERE year=2023 ORDER BY amount DESC;
+    SELECT name, births FROM babynames WHERE year=2023 ORDER BY births DESC;

-### Exercise 9:
+### Exercise 9: SELECT from scratch

 Find out: